drewLo/drewlo.github.io/_posts/2018-09-01-hla-64bit-linux.md

 0. Get the code
   - Go to the [author's homepage][hla-homepage].
   - Download the taballs titled `HLA for Linux` and `HLA Stdlib Source Code for Linux`.
 You can save these wherever, like `~/Desktop`.
+  - Open a terminal and navigate to the download location, for me this was `~/Desktop`, but it might be somewhere like `~/Downloads` for you.

+  {% highlight bash %}
+  cd ~/Desktop
+  {% endhighlight %}

   - Now you need to extract the tarballs. you can run the commands:

       {% highlight bash %}